Moduli of surfaces in $\mathbb{P}^3$: The moduli space

+We will explore $\calM_{\dfours}$ and $\calM_{\dfour}$ in Sections \ref{sec:classification} and \ref{sec:quintics}.
 As a final remark, note that one could define an alternative moduli functor via the work of Abramovich and Hasset \cite{stablevars}.
 We can consider the substack of the algebraic stack $\mathcal{K}^{\omega}_{\text{slc}}$ (cf. \cite[Section 5]{stablevars}) satisfying the locally closed condition $dK_X+4D \sim 0$ \cite[Lemma 5.8]{ypgmod}.
-This condition is algebraic, so we could define a variant $\calP_{\PP^3\s,(d,4)}$ of $\calM_{\PP^3\s,(d,4)}$ as this substack.
-However, it is not clear if the presence of the divisor $D$ has an effect on the structure of this stack.
+This condition is algebraic, so we could define a variant $\calP_{\dfours}$ of $\calM_{\dfours}$ as this substack.
+It is not clear if the presence of the divisor $D$ has an effect on the structure of this stack.